New Patients

 Temporary Patient Registrations

-If you are registered with us and are ill whilst away from home you can receive emergency treatment from the local GP practice for 14 days.
-If you want to receive treatment from our practice and you are NOT reigstered with us, you can be seen as a temporary patient if the distance to your own GP practice is more than an hours drive away.
+If you are registered with us and become ill while away from home, you can receive emergency treatment at a local GP practice for up to 14 days.
+If you're not registered with us but need treatment at our practice, you may be seen as a temporary patient, provided your own GP practice is more than an hour’s drive away.

-To register as a temporary patient simply contact the local practice you wish to use.
-Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
-You cannot register as a temporary patient at a practice in the town or area where it is feasible to access your own gp.
+To register as a temporary patient, simply contact the local practice you wish to visit.
+Please note that practices are not required to accept you as a temporary patient, although they must provide emergency treatment.
+You cannot register as a temporary patient at a practice located in the area where it's reasonably easy to access your own GP.

 Non-English Speakers